my-name-is-p/struceOS-Pegasus-Theme/README.md

 # Version 1.5.0 Updates
 1. Moved panel items to new window
 2. Added sort/filter menu
-3. Added navigation for controllers/kb to all menues
+3. Added navigation for controllers/kb to all menus
 4. Removed old code
 5. Finished rewrite to simplify for now